apache/incubator-kie-docs/README.md

   For Windows, Mac OS X, and other Linux distributions, follow the instructions in the [Maven documentation](http://maven.apache.org/).

-# File system layout of the `master-kogito` branch
+# File system layout of the `main-kogito` branch

-The files in the `master-kogito` branch of the `kie-docs` repository are organized in the following general structure:
+The files in the `main-kogito` branch of the `kie-docs` repository are organized in the following general structure:

 ```
 ├── _artifacts